rhadp/rhadp-containers/containers/README.md

 ## Containers

-Containers images with tools for RHADP developers. 👩🏻‍💻🧑🏻‍💻
+Containers images with tools for RHAS developers. 👩🏻‍💻🧑🏻‍💻

 Based on the official [devfile/developer-images](https://github.com/devfile/developer-images).